joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 console.log(total);
 ```

-We can make our expression shorter
+We can make our expression shorter:

 - use a decimal to start
 - subtract our percentage from 1 and store it in a variable